vmware-archive/gemfire-greenplum-examples/README_DOWNLOAD.md

 ## <a name="pre-requisites"></a>Pre-requisites

-- You need to have an account with Pivotal Network.
+- Pivotal Network account.
-- You need to provide your API token applicable.
+- API token associated to your Pivotal Network account.
- 1. Log on to network.pivotal.io.
- 2. Click on your name tab and select "Edit Profile" to get your "API TOKEN" keys.
 - Gradle preinstalled on your system

 ## <a name="configure"></a>How to configure script
 ### Configure the script
 -  Edit gradle.properties file in the root folder.
 -  Replace the "REPLACE_ME" in this pivotal.network.token with your API Token that is provided by Pivotal Network.